Apple litigation: iPhone slowdown class action

 Apple was claimed to intentionally slow down old iPhone models by adjusting their operating systems in order to encourage users to buy new products.
 The company confirmed these suspicions but said that the slowdown is exclusively due to the fact that the performance of old lithium-ion batteries decreases over time.
 Nevertheless, users were forced to spend extra on battery replacement to restore their phones' former speed.
 After the issuance of a class-action lawsuit in 2017 and lengthy litigation, in 2020, Apple agreed to pay the compensation of $500m (about $25 for each affected user).

-In June 2022, a class action claim was launched with the Competition Appeal Tribunal based on the same software update.
+In June 2022, a class action claim was launched with the UK's Competition Appeal Tribunal based on the same software update.
 The claim states that the lack of an option to disable the slowdown and the absence of a warning about it meant that the phones were "throttled" deliberately.
 The claim was made for £750 million and would affect an estimated 25 million users in the event of a payout.